The Two Babylons

 Ralph Woodrow's Babylon Connection

-First of all, most of Woodrow’s Bibliography in The Babylon-Connection? is from catholic apologists, catholic encyclopedias, and Seventh Day Adventists
+The majority of Woodrow’s Bibliography in The Babylon-Connection? is from catholic apologists, catholic encyclopedias, and Seventh Day Adventists

 Woodrow just takes his old chapters from His first book;